arouzbehani/Cantilever/README.md

 ```
 ## Consuming Web Service from VBA
+The Advantage of using Web Service in VBA Project is that it will be independent on importing dll files and no references needes to be imported after every changes in C# code.

-In VBA project the [**Module1**](https://github.com/arouzbehani/Cantilever/blob/master/Module1.bas) is updated and a Function for the code for getting displacements is added as follow:
+For this purpose the [**Module1**](https://github.com/arouzbehani/Cantilever/blob/master/Module1.bas) is updated and a Function for getting displacements is added as follow:

 ```VBA
 Function GetDisplacements(matId As Integer, secId As Integer, force As Double, length As Double, meshNum As Integer) As Variant
     Dim objHTTP As Object